Intro to Keyboard Sizes and Layouts

 68-key keyboard

-68-key keyboard | Amazon
+68-key keyboard | amazon

 The 65% design is one of the best keyboard layouts.
 It removes a significant number of keys, including the number pad, navigation keys, and function keys.
 You can still use the functions using a combination of other keys to activate the desired operation.